SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 ### Motivation

-Recognsing novelty is a fundamental element of cognition.
+Recognising novelty is a fundamental element of cognition.
 With novelty recognition, we can be curious about new things, direct our attention to them, and learn from them efficiently.
 For those interested in AI, a natural question is thus: how can we model novelty in the information theoretic framework which underpins deep learning?

 The solution may at first seem obvious: use the model likelihood! [^bishop](## "hover text")